mholling/dnt900/README.md

 Note that issuing a software reset may cause the radio to fail to restart properly, requiring a power cycle.
 This is due to the DNT900's power-on reset requirements, which state that the `RADIO_TXD` pin must remain low for 10ms after a reset.
 Depending on your serial port and driver, this requirement may not be met.
 (Specifically, this can occur if your serial port sets a pull-up on its receive line.)
 The USB interface to the development kit does not exhibit this problem.

+Also note that reading and writing attribute files may be slow (many seconds) when data is being concurrently transmitted.

 Transmitting and Receiving Data
 ===============================